 TOPIC 2: Pediatric Poisonings.

-Upon completion of this session, using AAP guidelines and evidence-based medicine, the participant should be able to: COMP, GL, EBM
+Upon completion of this session, using AAP guidelines and evidence-based medicine, the participant should be able to: EBM, GL, COMP

 - Review data on pediatric poisonings including recent trends.